SirOMGitsYOU/Peters-Exclusives/README.md

 ### Features:
 * Custom capes for donors, or any other specific type of users, using the [DeveloperCapes](https://github.com/jadar/DeveloperCapes) libraries, based on a remote cape json file (that can be hosted in GitHub, too)
 * Custom player login events for special times, with optional fireworks, and optional automatic messages for surpassing x amounts of downloads (for Technic modpacks only) - all client sided.
+* Fork of Jon's Exclusives, Removing the un-necessary Crystal item added, and changed the promotional URL in the multiplayer menu.

 ### Server side, client side